Merry Christmas (Mariah Carey album)

-Merry Christmas is the fourth studio album by American singer-songwriter Mariah Carey, and her first Christmas album.
-Released by Columbia Records on October 28, 1994, at the peak of the initial stretch of Carey's career, between Music Box (1993) and Daydream (1995), the album features cover versions of popular Christmas songs in addition to original material.
+Merry Christmas is the fourth studio album and first Christmas album by American singer-songwriter Mariah Carey.
+It was released by Columbia Records on October 28, 1994, at the peak of the initial stretch of Carey's career, between Music Box (1993) and Daydream (1995), the album features cover versions of popular Christmas songs in addition to original material.
 Carey worked with Walter Afanasieff, with whom she wrote all of the original tracks, as well as producing Carey's interpretations of the covered material.
 Three singles were released from the album, of which "All I Want for Christmas Is You" went on to become one of the best-selling singles of all time and the best-selling Christmas ringtone in the United States.

-Critical response to the album's contemporary Christmas theme was mixed.
+Critical response to the album's Christmas theme was mixed.
 Some music critics complimented the "gospel and soul-inflected" vocals and even called it "Carey's best record" to date.
-Re-released on multiple occasions in various formats since its debut, the album has sold 5.7 million copies in the United States as of December 2019 and has been certified eight times platinum by the Recording Industry Association of America (RIAA).
+Re-released on multiple occasions in various formats since its debut, the album has sold 5.7 million copies in the United States as of December 2019 and has been certified nine-times Platinum by the Recording Industry Association of America.
 Internationally, it reached number one in Japan, Latvia, and Lithuania.
-It achieved top-ten in 16 additional countries including Australia, Canada, the Netherlands, New Zealand, Sweden, Switzerland, and the United States.
+It achieved the top-ten in 20 additional countries including Australia, Canada, Germany, the Netherlands, New Zealand, Sweden, Switzerland, and the United States.
+Merry Christmas has sold 18 million copies worldwide, and stands as one of the best selling holiday albums in world history.

-In 2005, the album was re-released as a special edition DualDisc, featuring "God Rest Ye Merry Gentlemen" and a special anniversary version of "Santa Claus is Comin' To Town" on the CD side.
-The DVD side features the entire album in enhanced PCM stereo and music videos.
-In 2010, Carey released a sequel Christmas album, Merry Christmas II You.
-In 2019, an anniversary deluxe edition was released featuring live renditions, newer songs like "Oh Santa!" and "The Star", and numerous remixes in commemoration of the album's twenty-fifth anniversary.
-As of 2021, Merry Christmas has sold 15 million copies worldwide, becoming one of the best-selling holiday albums of all time.